rachelyuh/calculator-project-specs/README.md

 ## Example Operations
 Below are a list of example operations rated by how difficult they are to complete.
 Here is also a [list of finance operations](https://docs.google.com/document/d/1tWqVNCtFf0M6-Zeb1dY7aku0qB2iuT0CV0vGJ0rs_10/edit?usp=sharing) from our brain storm.
 ### Mild
-At the mild level, these usually require just one operation.
+At the mild level, these usually require just one operation. (hint: you can probably use a decorator to make your life easier)
 - Addition, Multiplication, Subtraction, and Division
 - Exponentiation and Square Rooting
 - Mean, Median, Mode